dmitmatveev/RTSD-Traffic-Sign-Classification/README.md

 ```
 Example of images transformation and varying is shown below.
 Left column - is an original images, other columns represents the images after randomly choosed transformation:
 </br></br><img src="./readme_resources/data_augumentation_example_en.png"></br></br>
-The new training dataset has been increased from 34799 to 139148 samples.
-The validation and test set remained untouched.
+The new training dataset has been increased from 32 983 * 70% = 23 088 to 369 408 samples.
+The validation set remained untouched.
+The test set is unused.

 ## №2 training process
 For each original image from *RTSD-r1* ImageDataGenerator creates 16 (number is choosed manually) new images with random transformations that were selected.\